Jessie J. Knight, Jr.

 From 2007, Schwecke served in increasingly responsible management positions in business development, operations, marketing, engineering and project management for SoCalGas and Sempra Energy affiliates.

-He serves on the Discovery Science Center Board and UCLA Extension Certificate Advisory Board.
+He serves on the Discovery Science Center Board, Orange County Business Council and UCLA Extension Certificate Advisory Board.
 Schwecke graduated in 1983 from California State University, Long Beach, with a Bachelor of Science in Chemical Engineering.Back to VPs Menu

-Cheryl Shepherd is the vice president of accounting and finance, and assistant treasurer for Southern California Gas Company (SoCalGas).
+Cheryl Shepherd is the vice president of accounting and finance, and assistant treasurer for SoCalGas.

 In this role, she oversees accounting operations, financial planning and budgeting, performance management and reporting, financial systems and controls, and financial and regulatory analysis.

 Previously, Shepherd was director of finance and director of customer operations for SoCalGas.
-Prior to that Shepherd was director of real estate and land services, and director of accounting operations and assistant controller for both SoCalGas and San Diego Gas & Electric (SDG&E).
+Prior to that Shepherd was director of real estate and land services, and director of accounting operations and assistant controller for both SoCalGas and SDG&E.

 Shepherd began her professional career with SoCalGas in 1981 and during her thirty-one years with the Company has held numerous management positions of increasing responsibility in accounting and finance, marketing, human resources, real estate and land services, and customer operations.